mstksg/inCode/copy/entries/dependent-haskell-2.md

 from the `SingI hs =>` one.

-Recall that I recommend (personally, and subjectively) a style where your external API functions are implemented in `SingI a =>` style, and your internal ones in `Sing a ->` style.
+Recall that I recommend (personally, and subjectively) a style where your external API functions (and typeclass instances) are implemented in `SingI a =>` style, and your internal ones in `Sing a ->` style.
 This lets all of your internal functions fit together more nicely (`Sing a ->` style tends to be easier to write in, especially if you stay in it the entire time) while at the same time removing the burden of calling with explicit singletons from people using the functionality externally.[^style]  A `Sing a` is a normal Haskell value, but `SingI hs` is a typeclass instance, and typeclasses in Haskell are magical, global, potentially incoherent, and not really fun to work with!

 [^style]: This is a completely personal style, and I can't claim to speak for all of the Haskell dependent typing community.
 In fact, I'm not even sure that